 - Duplicate/Low Quality Content – You only want search engines to serve your best pages (ie, not your login page or a blank tag page), and you want search engines to find only 1 version of a page so they don’t get confused by duplicate content.

-First, on the Yoast SEO Dashboard, you can easily verify your Webmaster accounts at various search engines.
+First, on the Yoast SEO Dashboard & Social tab, you can easily verify your Search Console accounts at various search engines & social media services.
 Google is the most important, but Bing offers benefits as well.
-Pinterest users will like the ease of this setup.
-Yandex is Russia’s largest search engines, and Alexa is a site ranking service by Amazon (very low priority and not necessary at all – only for curious publishers)
+Pinterest users will like the ease of this setup, as will Twitter and Facebook users.
+Yandex is Russia’s largest search engines, and Baidu is China’s largest search engine.

 - Noindex subpages of archives – the 2nd, 3rd, etc pages of your blog archives are not really relevant to any searches so we’re telling search engines to crawl the posts listed in the archives, but not to actually index the subpages